-While Cache County has experienced about 2.0% annual growth rate since 1950, River Heights has shown a rate of less than 1.5%.
-Growth for the ten-year period 1980 to 1990 was approximately 0.5% per year and for the period 1990 to 2000 it was 1.6%.
+For many years, Cache County experienced about 2.0% annual growth.
+In River Heights City, growth for the ten-year period 2000 to 2010 was approximately 1.5% per year and for the period 2010 to 2020 it was 2.2%.
 Growth for the five-year period 2000 to 2005 was less than 1.0%.
-That rate of growth could change dramatically.
-The growth rate from 2010 to 2016 was 13.1%, with an increase of 228 people.
-As the southeast bench area of Logan continues to fill up, pressure will build for new subdivisions and homes in River Heights.
-The following table shows growth projections through 2920 as interpolated from information provided by the Cache County Planning Office.
+As the southeast bench area of Logan has continued to build out, there has been pressure for new subdivisions and homes in River Heights.
+The following table shows growth projections through 2030 as interpolated from information provided by the Cache County Planning Office.